edgedb/easy-edgedb/chapter15/index.md

 };
 ```

-Note that we have written `single link`, because backlinks are assumed to be `multi` by default.
-This makes sense, because we have less control over what objects link back to any certain object - there could be quite a few of them.
+Here we have written `single link` to ensure that the backlink is not a `multi link`, which requires `assert_single()`.
+This might not be needed if our game allows vampires to share `MinorVampire` objects.
 However, in this case we are sure that there will only be one Vampire master (Count Dracula is the only master vampire in the book) so we can declare it a `single link`.

 And if we still want to have a shortcut for `master_name`, we can just add `property master_name := .master.name;` in the above `{}` as follows: